What Is Cookie Consent in Canada?

 - How users can control them

-Mistake #5: Copying a US or EU Banner
+Can I Copy a US or EU Banner?

 Solution: Build a banner specifically designed for Canadian compliance.